AlBaarS/terraform_experimentation/README.md

 #### variables.tf

 This script takes care of the variables used by Terraform.
-Most of these do not have a default, as they are set using the '-var' command-line flag.
-It also
+Most of these do not have a default, as they are set using the '-var' command-line flag by gitlab-ci.yml.